Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/theTenPrinciplesOfEconomics.md

 ***

-###6: Markets Are Usually A Good Way To Organize Economic Activity
+### 6: Markets Are Usually A Good Way To Organize Economic Activity

-A **Market Economy** is an ecoomy that allocates resources through decentralized decisions of many firms and households as they interact in markets for goods and services
+A **Market Economy** is an economy that allocates resources through decentralized decisions of many firms and households as they interact in markets for goods and services

-- Householeds decide what to buy and who to work for
+- Households decide what to buy and who to work for

 - Firms decide who to hire and what to produce